ManageXR/mxr-unity-sdk/README.md

 > ⚠️ This SDK is in alpha testing.
 We appreciate your patience while we continue to improve this SDK.
 Please report any issues via GitHub.

 # ManageXR Unity SDK
-This repository contains the ManageXR Unity SDK that can be used to make custom homescreens in Unity for Android based VR headsets.
+This repository contains the ManageXR Unity SDK that enables your app to communicate with the ManageXR Admin App running on your device.
+With the data that you can query from the SDK/Admin App, you'll be able to get details about your device, its ManageXR configuration, current status of app downloads, and much more.
+This SDK drives the ManageXR Home Screen, meaning you can use this to make your own custom homescreens from the ground up!

 ## Installation
 First, install the SDK package in your Unity project.
 The suggested methods are: